Code360In/katacoda-scenarios-32/python overview/intro.md

 **Learning Objectives**:

-*  Overview of Python
+*  Overview of Python List and Dictionary Structure
-*  JSON Processing
+*  JSON Processing in Python

 <br/><br/>